 “‘No, I never have,’ I responded with a laugh.”

 Lance Von Erich tells why Fritz sent him to Portland, Oregon, to wrestle for promoter Don Owen.
 It was there where Lance learned how to work inside the ring, and he learned what happened outside of wrestling, too.

-Stories of Billy Jack Haynes, Bobby Jaggers, Jerry Grey, Steve Simpson, and Ric Flair are told and how they shaped his wrestling style.
+Stories of Billy Jack Haynes, Bobby Jaggers, Jerry Grey, Steve Simpson, and Ric Flair are told as to how they shaped his wrestling style.

-When Lance’s career takes him back to the Dallas area, he explains what it was like wrestling with Kevin and Kerry as a Von Erich.
+When Lance’s career takes him back to the Dallas area, he explains what wrestling with Kevin and Kerry as a Von Erich was like.
 Topics such as the tour to Israel, Chris Adams, Bruiser Brody, and Lance’s botched tour to Japan are told in detail.

 Sadly, readers will also be reminded of Gino Hernandez’s death, Mike Von Erich’s funeral, and the tragic motorcycle accident that Kerry Von Erich suffered, which eventually led to a secret he kept for years.

 Lance Von Erich writes, “According to David Manning, when it came time for Kerry’s foot amputation, 11 doctors and nurses were in the room to perform the surgery.